Skip to main content

 4. Configure the executor to run prebuilds as yourself or a service account

-Important: When you enable prebuilds, the daily schedule is activated.
-When you disable prebuilds:
+When you enable prebuilds, the daily schedule activates.
+Disabling prebuilds:

-• Existing prebuild snapshots remain until they expire (7 days)
+• Leaves existing snapshots until they expire (7 days)

-You can manually trigger prebuilds at any time, even when the schedule is enabled, to create fresh prebuilds after configuration changes or to retry failed prebuilds.
+You can trigger prebuilds manually at any time to create fresh snapshots after configuration changes or to retry failures.

 Choose which identity runs your prebuilds:

-• User (default): Prebuilds run as the user who enabled prebuilds for the project
+• User (default): Prebuilds run as the user who enabled them

 • Service account: Prebuilds run as a service account, using the service account’s SCM credentials